 - Only the assignments count toward your final grade.

-You do not have to do the ungraded prep work or hands on work, but you absolutely SHOULD.
+- You do not have to do the ungraded homework, but you absolutely SHOULD.

 I hear, and I forget.
 I see, and I remember.
 I do, and I understand. – Chinese Proverb